-to hold out
+to hold over

 to hold out: to endure, to be sufficient; to survive by resisting; to persist in one’s efforts Examples of TO HOLD OUT If our supply of food and water holds out, we plan to camp here for another week.
 However, whenever it gives out, we’ll have to leave.
 That nation’s troops cannot hold out much…